Lawrenceville Divorce Attorney - Visit us today at http://www.wardlawfirmga.com or call (770) 383-1973.

-In this video, Duluth Divorce Attorney David Ward answers, Child Custody Disputes in Georgia.
+In this video, Lawrenceville Divorce Attorney David Ward answers, Child Custody Disputes in Georgia.

 Child custody disputes can be highly subjective as the court tries to determine what is in best interests of the child.
 To secure your rights as a parent and ensure the parenting plan and custody order is in your child’s best interests, you will have to present a solid case with convincing evidence.

 At The Ward Law Firm’s philosophy for cases like this is simple: children are not bargaining chips in a divorce.
 They deserve better than to be treated as pawns.
 We will use every legal means at our disposal to help you protect them.

 There are two forms of child custody in Georgia:

 Legal: The rights of a parent to make decisions for the child, such religious or spiritual development, healthcare choices, and education.

 Physical: Where and when the child is with each parent and with which parent the child will primarily reside.

 Custody can be either sole or joint.
 Sole custody awards the rights mentioned above to just one parent (though the noncustodial parent may still have visitation rights), while joint custody grants those rights to both parents.